ADHD Late Night Impulse Control Vs. Sleep

 The ADHD adult eventually lives in fear of forgetting EVERYTHING.
 The idea must be blurted out now or it will be forgotten.
 Their opinion must be shared over yours because it may evaporate when it is their turn to speak.
 The toilet paper must be purchased at 2:26am because they may forget to get it again.
 And the new idea must be worked on at 4am or else it may disappear forever.

-Most people with ADHD learn to overcome this by jotting their ideas down.
-That’s why I fell in love with ToDo lists and notepads, then their electronic versions years later.
-Lying in bed and trying to sleep is hard enough without worrying I won’t remember that really good summary to the essay I was writing.
+I fell in love with ToDo lists and notepads, then their electronic versions years later.
+Lying in bed and trying to sleep is hard enough without worrying I won't remember that really good summary to the essay I was writing.

 If you don't have an iPhone or a smart phone to record your ideas, a simple scrap of paper will do.
 It will take a bit of training, but soon you will start to have faith that the idea you jotted down is truly going to be there in the morning.
 Usually you will find these ideas aren't nearly as brilliant as you imagined at 1:37am, but sometimes they are and you'll be glad you got a good night's rest AND remembered your idea.